Is the Belt Lipectomy Body Contouring Procedure an Option After WLS?July 13, 2018

 When you research and select a surgeon, make sure you’ll receive the support you need.
 Making the decision to have plastic surgery is a big one.
 I encourage you to feel safe, feel understood, and confident about your surgeon, the procedures, and support.

 ABOUT THE AUTHORJaime S. Schwartz MD, FACS, is a highly regarded expert & leader in the field of plastic surgery.
 Dr. Schwartz is known for his compassion & commitment to safety and advancing the field of plastic surgery through new techniques and procedures.
-From Dr. Schwartz’ values and relentless “patient-first” commitment, the Beverly Hills Breast And Body Institute is dedicated to both education and safety.
+From Dr. Schwartz’ values and relentless “patient-first” commitment, his practice is dedicated to both education and safety.
 Connect with Dr. Schwartz on Instagram.

 Read more articles from Dr. Schwartz!